vladimir-vvalov/tbmacro/README.md

 ### location
-custom location configurated by 'bucket_root' also used in materialization 'tbm_incremental'
+custom location configurated by 'bucket_root' also mandatory in materialization 'tbm_incremental'